michaeltroger/pdfwallet-android/README.md

 # Difference between releases
 The difference between the Google Play release and the F-Droid/GitHub releases, is that the Google Play release requires a Google in-app purchase to unlock all features ("PDF Wallet Pro").
 Most features are free in all variants though.
-If you like the app then please consider buying "Pro" through the Google Play version.
-You can switch back to your preferred variant afterwards.
+If you like the app, then please consider buying "Pro" through the Google Play version.
+You can switch back to your preferred variant afterward.
-Note that neither variant of the app has internet access, so you're privacy is valued - independently of your choice!
+Note that neither variant of the app has internet access, so your privacy is valued - independently of your choice!
 This repo holds the source code of all variants!

 <img src="/fastlane/metadata/android/en-US/images/phoneScreenshots/1_en-US.jpeg" width="200"> <img src="/fastlane/metadata/android/en-US/images/phoneScreenshots/2_en-US.jpeg" width="200"> <img src="/fastlane/metadata/android/en-US/images/phoneScreenshots/3_en-US.jpeg" width="200"> <img src="/fastlane/metadata/android/en-US/images/phoneScreenshots/4_en-US.jpeg" width="200">